Shanshashvili/Shanshashvili/README.md

 During my learning journey, I had the opportunity to work with various tools such as SonarQube, Nexus, and AWS (including EC2, ECR, ECS, NLB/ELB), along with several databases.

-What's more, I have completed the **DevOps Fundamentals** course at **EPAM Systems**.
-I am eager to deepen my understanding of DevOps practices and tools, and I am highly motivated to apply what I have learned in real-world settings.
+What's more, I am proud to share that I have successfully completed the **DevOps Fundamentals** course at **EPAM Systems**.
+This milestone has deepened my passion for DevOps and strengthened my drive to master its practices and tools.
+I am eager to apply the knowledge I’ve gained in real-world settings and contribute effectively to this dynamic field.

-I recognize that my current knowledge and skills in the DevOps field are not yet sufficient to fully meet the demands of a DevOps Engineer role.
-Therefore, I am committed to furthering my education and deepening my understanding of essential DevOps practices, tools, and methodologies.
-I am eager to explore advanced concepts and gain practical experience that will enable me to excel in this dynamic field.
+At the same time, I recognize that my current expertise in DevOps is a stepping stone rather than the destination.
+I am fully committed to continuous learning and professional growth.
+My focus is on deepening my understanding of essential DevOps methodologies, tools, and best practices while advancing into more complex concepts.
+Through hands-on experience and dedicated effort, I aim to refine my skills and confidently meet the challenges of a DevOps Engineer role.

 ## Contact Me
 - Email: [dshanshashvili@yahoo.com](mailto:dshanshashvili@yahoo.com)